Here’s what I see

 What do my clients really, truly want?
 They want to be free to do whatever the hell they want to, with their own lives.
 This doesn’t mean selfishness or trampling on other people–it means creating a life where who you are on the inside, is how you actually live, on the outside.

 I approach our work from a holistic place.
 There are no scripts.
-One week of coaching will look different from the next.
+The work is deeply personal and one week of coaching will look different from the next, for each client.
 We make room for both the shake-ups and the space to breathe.
 Some sessions involve a lot of questions, and others involve a lot of body-oriented work, and others involve pragmatic and actionable strategizing.

 When I first begun working with Kate I felt “stuck”, tired, and at least a bit angry.
 With humor, kindness, great “tools”, and lots of hard-won wisdom, Kate has guided and supported me in making changes in attitude and behavior that have lead me to a new enthusiasm for life, a renewed sense of direction, and greater self-respect.
 I feel enormously indebted to Kate.
 She has taught me things I wish my mother had (and that I can now pass on to my children).
 Not the least is how critical self-care is to a balanced life.
 I had heard this everywhere, forever – but Kate helped me to make it real in so many creative, do-able ways.
 In doing so, I not only feel better about life and about myself, I have also become a much better spouse, mother, and friend.
 Honestly, I feel I could have made my way through life to date with less emotional trauma and greater confidence had a learned the lessons Kate has taught me at an earlier age!”